Esri/i3s-spec/profiles/building/docs/filterType.md

-# Filter type used in filter authoring inf
+# Filter Type used in filter authoring info

-Represents the filter type and its filter value settings for a filter as it is stored in the filter authoring info.
+The file authoring information for a filter, including the filter type and its value settings.

 ### Related: